mhn17/sensornode/README.txt

 		    <name>DummySensor1</name>
 		</dummy>

-		Web Cam: a sensor for taking pictures
+		Web Cam: a sensor for taking pictures.
+(As the application uses v4l4j, web cams are only supported on Unix systems at the moment)
 		<webCam>
 		    <id>102</id>
 		    <name>webCam1</name>